aws-solutions-library-samples/guidance-for-medialake-on-aws/README.md

 ## Revisions

-- July 2025: Initial Alchemy format conversion.
+- July 2025: Initial release and commit of repository.
 - See repository commit history for further changes.

 ---